You are here

 Phi Alpha Theta

-The Department is also home to an award winning chapter of Phi Alpha Theta the History Honor Society.
-The UL Lafayette chapter of Phi Alpha Theta brings together history students and faculty with both social and professional activities such as hosting professors at dinner with members and participating in the organization of local seminars and conference panels.
+The Department is also home to an award-winning chapter of Phi Alpha Theta the History Honor Society.
+UL Lafayette's Epsilon-Xi chapter brings together history students and faculty with both social and professional activities such as hosting professors at dinner with members and participating in the organization of local seminars and conference panels.
 The chapter also produces Clio’s Quill, an award-winning student history journal with an annual publication.
-Members, and those who just want to be more involved, are afforded ample opportunity to participate in educational, social, recreational, and service projects through this group.
+Members, and those who just want to be more involved, are afforded many opportunities to participate in educational, social, recreational, and service projects through this group.
 Follow us and check our activities on our Facebook page.
-See below our field trip to the Whitney Plantation.

 Contact us at the Office of the President: ullphialphatheta@gmail.com

-Faculty Advisors : Dr. Rob Hermann (rhermann@louisiana.edu) and Dr. Liz Skilton (Skilton@louisiana.edu)
+Faculty Advisors : Dr. Rob Hermann (rhermann@louisiana.edu) and Dr. Michael Martin (michael.martin@louisiana.edu)

 Center for Louisiana Studies